 Welcome - Bienvenidos - Välkommen

 I am a Professor at CEMFI, an Associate Professor at the Institute for International Economic Studies at Stockholm University (on leave), a Research Fellow of the Centre for Economic Policy Research, and a Research Fellow of the IZA Institute of Labor Economics.
 My research focuses broadly on macroeconomics.
 I am particularly interested in monetary and fiscal policy, housing, household debt and default, and labor market dynamics.
-I am currently a Managing Editor of the Review of Economic Studies.
+I am served as a Managing Editor of the Review of Economic Studies from December 2019 to January 2024.

 Recent Updates